-you can do governance(stake, unstake, vote, voteDao) in contract with contract address
+You can do governance (stake, unstake, vote, voteDao) in the smart contract, using the contract address

 '''

 contract.stake("1 aergo")

-contract.vote(["<bp1 address>", "<bp2 address>"...)
+contract.vote(["<bp1 address>", "<bp2 address>"....)

 contract.voteDao("gasprice", "5")

 contract.unstake("1 aergo")

 '''

 Built-in Functions

 Lua provides the language itself as a useful function and basic package.
 It provides useful functions such as string management functions, so you can easily create smart contracts using these functions.
 Please refer to the Lua Reference Manual for detailed syntax, explanation, basic built-in functions and packages.